No. 01-1447

 held that a public university may pay "some attention to distribution among many

-types and categories of students" and operate its admissions system with an
+types and categories of students" and operate its admissions system with an___________________

 4/ Like Plaintiff's own witness, (see Heriot Dep. at 195-96), the Law School